 if isinstance(a, str): print('a type is string')

 Using code to explicitly check the type of an object is strongly discouraged in Python since it defeats the benefit that dynamic typing provides - flexibility which allows functions to potentially operate correctly with objects of more than one type.
+However, it is quite common to call conversion functions for relevant protocols early in order to provide clearer runtime reporting of type errors (for example, using the `iter` builtin to ensure an iterable has been provided, or `os.fspath` to check that a potentially valid filesystem path has been given).

 Gradual typing in Python allows optional annotations to be added to dynamic variables creating statically typed variables.
 This lets Python programs contain both dynamic variables, while adding the error-checking benefits of static variables.
 Python tools provide static type checkers such as PyCharm, mypy, and pytype that assist users in avoiding the misuse of declared types in Python.